warbe-maker/VBA-Excel-Obstructions/README.md

 # Excel VBA Obstructions Services
-Eliminate and Restore hurdles like _Protected Sheets_, _Filtered Rows_, _Hidden Columns_, _Merged Cells_, and _Application Events_.
+Provides the means to temporarily _Eliminate_ and finally _Restore_ hurdles like _Protected Sheets_, _Filtered Rows_, _Hidden Columns_, _Merged Cells_, and _Application Events_ within any procedure.

 ## The approach
 The _Eliminate_ service pushes the information of an obstructions on a Worksheet specific stack from where the _Restore_ service pops it.
 This ensures the restoration of exactly that status which had been eliminated - provided these two services are performed strictly paired.
-The stacking approach allows _Eliminate_/_Restore_ services being performed at any nested level without worrying about the status.
+The stacking approach allows _Eliminate_/_Restore_ services being performed in any number  at any nested level without worrying about the status **provided the two services are performed strictly paired**.

 ## Obstructions serviced
 ### Application Events